johndpope/TodoList-PostgreSQL/README.md

 Be sure to change the directory to the todolist-postgresql directory where the manifest.yml file is located.
 ```

-10.Run ```cf push```
+10. Run ```cf push```

-11.It should take several minutes, roughly 4-6 minutes.
+11. It should take several minutes, roughly 4-6 minutes.
 If it works correctly, it should state

 ```
 2 of 2 instances running